 Researchers do not know exactly why geographic tongue develops, but certain people may be more likely to develop it than others.
 These people typically have a disease or condition that increases their risk.

 This common skin condition causes a build-up of skin cells on the surface of the skin.
 The overabundance of skin cells can turn into thick, scaly patches that are frequently itchy and uncomfortable.

 People with psoriasis are more likely to develop geographic tongue, and some experts think geographic tongue is an oral form of psoriasis.

 This inflammatory condition causes bumps and lesions on the surface of the skin or inside the mouth.
 A geographic tongue may be the oral form of this condition.

-Pregnant women go through a lot of hormonal changes, and the growing fetus saps a lot of nutrients from the mother’s body.
-This can make a mother vitamin deficient, and she may experience symptoms like a geographic tongue.
+Pregnant people go through a lot of hormonal changes, and the growing fetus takes a lot of nutrients from your body.
+This can make you deficient in certain vitamins, and you may experience symptoms similar to those of a geographic tongue.

 If you notice unusual lesions on your tongue and you begin experiencing breathing problems, difficulty speaking, or an inability to swallow or chew, seek emergency medical attention.
 You may be experiencing a more serious condition that is not geographic tongue.